James Whitcomb Riley: Critical reception and style

 Riley was among the most popular writers of the late nineteenth and early twentieth century, known for his "uncomplicated, sentimental, and humorous" writing.
 Often writing his verses in dialect, his poetry caused readers to recall a nostalgic and simpler time in earlier American history.
 This gave his poetry a unique appeal during a period of rapid industrialization and urbanization in the United States.
 Riley was a prolific writer who "achieved mass appeal partly due to his canny sense of marketing and publicity".
 He published more than fifty books, mostly of poetry and humorous short stories, and sold millions of copies.

 He is often remembered for his most famous poems, including "The Raggedy Man" and "Little Orphant Annie".
-Many of his poems used events and people from his childhood as an inspiration for subject their matter.
+Many of his poems used events and people from his childhood as an inspiration for their subject matter.
 His poems often contain morals and warnings for children, with messages telling children to care for the less fortunate of society.
 David Galens and Van Allen both see these messages as Riley's subtle response to the turbulent economic times of the Gilded Age and the growing progressive movement.
 Riley believed that urbanization robbed children of their innocence and sincerity, and in his poems he attempted to introduce and idolize characters who had not lost those qualities.
 His children's poems are "exuberant, performative, and often display Riley's penchant for using humorous characterization, repetition, and dialect to make his poetry accessible to a wide-ranging audience".

 Although hinted at indirectly in some poems, Riley wrote very little on serious subjects, and mocked attempts at serious poetry.
 Only a few of his sentimental poems concern serious subjects.
 "Little Mandy's Christmas-Tree", "The Absence of Little Wesley", and "The Happy Little Cripple" are about poverty, the death of a child, and disabilities.
 Like his children's poems, they also contain morals, suggesting society should pity the downtrodden and be charitable.

 Riley wrote gentle and romantic poems that were not in dialect.
 They generally consist of sonnets and are strongly influenced by the works of John Greenleaf Whittier, Henry Wadsworth Longfellow, and Alfred, Lord Tennyson.
 His standard English poetry was never as popular as his Hoosier dialect poems.
 Still less popular were the poems Riley wrote in his later years; most were to commemorate important events in American history or to eulogize the dead.